 Our diverse and dynamic membership draws from regions across the country and from a broad range of social science disciplines and interests.
 Members come from universities and colleges, the Cooperative Extension systems, nonprofit organizations, government, business, and industry.

 Anyone with an interest in rural issues may become a member of SRSA upon application and payment of dues.
-Membership dues are typically paid each year at the time of the SRSA annual conference.
+Membership dues are typically paid in conjunction with the SRSA annual conference, however, membership is also available on the website.
 Because SRSA places a very high value on collegiality and interaction around timely issues, it is an ideal first and lasting affiliation for students.

 The SRSA annual meetings are held with the meetings of the Southern Association of Agricultural Scientists (SAAS).
 Therefore, membership in SRSA provides the unique opportunity for interaction and interdisciplinary collaboration with members in many agriculture-related disciplines.